SerNet/verinice-veo-web-documentation/developers/index.md

 ### hasChildElements

-All business objects in veo can have parts of the same type.
+All business objects in verinice can have parts of the same type.
 Find all the objects that have parts.

 **[`GET /domains/DOMAIN-ID/processes?hasChildElements=true`](https://api.verinice.com/veo/swagger-ui/index.html?configUrl=/veo/v3/api-docs/swagger-config#/process-in-domain-controller/getProcesses_1)** - OpenAPI documentation